Matthew Wyard, Jim Hirschmann and Rosa Thomas write for Local Government Lawyer on the framework concerning the duty to consult in public law.

 Overview

-For more information on Matthew’s specialist practice areas please see his area specific profiles below.
+For more details about Matthew’s specialist areas of practice, please see the specialist profiles below.

 Matthew is committed to protecting and respecting your privacy.
 Please contact him for a copy of his privacy notice which sets out the basis upon which any personal data he may receive will be protected.